Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Interactive and learnable LLM-driven cooperative driving framework

 Real-world feedback is crucial for training a stable and reliable cooperative decision-making model.
 To ensure the realism and reliability of the simulation, we consider a mixed human-autonomous driving environment within the environmental dynamics module, introducing uncontrolled human-driven vehicles to create a more realistic background traffic flow for the cooperative driving framework.
 These uncontrolled vehicles do not participate in cooperative driving tasks, meaning they do not share their intent and operate solely based on their own decision logic.

 Given that the combination of IDM (Intelligent Driver Model) and MOBIL (Minimizing Overall Braking Induced by Lane changes) is widely used to characterize human driving behavior and has shown good results in various scenarios such as intersections, roundabouts, and merge areas, we utilize IDM and MOBIL to represent the longitudinal and lateral behaviors of HDVs, respectively.
+Since IDM and MOBIL are not the methodological contributions of this study, the detailed descriptions of these models can be found in the appendix here \footnote{\url{https://github.com/FanGShiYuu/CoDrivingLLM/blob/master/highway_env/HDV.md}}